On Page SEO - Structured Data

 Once upon a time, all you had to do was spin as much low-quality content as you could, generate as many links as you could, and then watch.
 It tended to work.

-However, in the pre-Panda and Penguin world, my viewpoint has always you don’t need to do anything different and just follow the fundamentals of a well optimised, technically sound website.
+However, in the pre-Panda and Penguin world, my viewpoint has always been you don’t need to do anything different and just follow the fundamentals of a well optimised, technically sound website.

 Google always said content was king, and I think that’s always been the case.
-As an ex-web developer, I’ve always been a fan of the technical aspects of optimisation and know that once you have you site structure and content nailed, if you then implement high quality site speed, crawl rate and schema optimisation, you will see positive results.
+As an ex-web developer, I’ve always been a fan of the technical aspects of optimisation and know that once you have your site structure and content nailed, if you then implement high quality site speed, crawl rate and schema optimisation, you will see positive results.

 Links help of course, though I’ve never actively engaged in link building of any sort.
 My profile is ok; I’ve picked up links from decent sites mainly via writing insightful and useful content.